aquizon/FindMyRecipes/README.md

 The implementation of our application involves the creation of multiple classes and information/images found online.
 The features of our technical design and the description of our process are listed below.

 ### Obtaining the Recipes/Ingredients Dataset
+Using information obtained from Allrecipes, we chose 30 recipes and added them to a spreadsheet with a sample shown in Figure 5.